How to Best Understand Bloor’s Research on HANA

 Hmmm…perhaps.
 But HANA comes with indirect access overhead, which should be a major concern.
 Secondly, what IT department would allow their application vendor to dictate which database they would be using?
 Also, why would you purchase a database from a vendor that had so aggressively misled you on the features of that database?

 Even though IBM funded this research, I cannot find any inaccuracy in the white paper.
 I have been a reasonably long time researcher of HANA, and I learned several things from the white paper.
 Bloor (Philip Howard) did an excellent job of synthesizing information about HANA and presenting this information.
 Some of the information presented in this article I have not seen presented elsewhere.
 I estimated that Philip was given proper access to several IBM DB2 resources who know that product.
 I am also chuckled to myself when reading it because I think the IBM DB2 group is sick to death of SAP’s exaggerations on HANA and finally fought the political battle necessary to get this research funded.
-Since HANA first came out, I imagine the DB2 group was told to shut up, as to not offend SAP.
+Since HANA first came out, I imagine the DB2 group was told to shut up instead of offending SAP.

 The only area where the bias shows is that all of the comparisons are to IBM.
 Yet Bloor and IBM certainly know that many of the statements that apply to DB2 also apply to Oracle and SQL Server.
-But they choose to focus on IBM because the paper is funded by IBM, and that is their area of expertise.
-(I do this myself because most of my research into the competing product for HANA is in Oracle 12c) That does not mean there is any inaccuracy, but it brings up the question of the reason for the omission.
-But Bloor does moderate this at least by consistently using the term “AnyDB” which is broadening out the research finding to non DB2 databases.
+But they choose to focus on IBM because IBM funds the paper, which is their area of expertise.
+(I do this myself because most of my research into the competing product for HANA is in Oracle 12c) That does not mean there is any inaccuracy, but it brings up the reason for the omission.
+But Bloor does moderate this by consistently using the term “AnyDB,” which broadens the research finding to non DB2 databases.

 Bloor receives a score of 9.5 out of 10 on their white paper.